File Sharing

 Most file sharing services were designed for documents and photos, not the massive files that video editors, engineers, and researchers work with daily.
 Here's where common tools hit their limits:

-- Email attachments: Gmail caps at 25MB, Outlook at 20MB
+• Email attachments: Gmail caps at 25MB, Outlook at 20MB

-- WeTransfer free: 2GB limit per transfer
+• WeTransfer free: large limit per transfer

-- Dropbox: Progressive download (not streaming) makes large video files painful to preview
+• Dropbox: Progressive download (not streaming) makes large video files painful to preview

 The math on upload time matters too.
-At a typical home connection of 100Mbps upload speed, a 100GB file takes roughly 2.5 hours to upload.
+At a typical home connection of 100Mbps upload speed, a large file takes roughly 2.5 hours to upload.
 At 25Mbps, you're looking at 10+ hours.
 Any service you choose needs to handle interrupted uploads gracefully.

 Method 1: Large File Transfer Services